mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 than standard arctic terrain transport.
 Its blocky central body runs on four separate track units, each of which has an inner and outer track.
-Front and back tracks are independently steerable and can climb over obstacles up to one metre in height.
+Front and back tracks are independently steerable and can climb over obstacles up to one meter in height.
 The AT-4 can run on three track units, enabling it to continue moving despite total traction loss on one track unit – or crippling damage to it.